lucasmvidal11/data-analytics-portfolio/project-5-argentina-germany-macro/README.md

 Today I study and live in Karlsruhe, Germany — one of the most stable economies in the world.

+### Methodology & Data Notes
+- **Period:** 2004–2023.
+Start year selected to capture Argentina's post-default recovery cycle.
+End year reflects latest complete verified data from the World Bank API.
+- **Data source:** World Bank Open Data — all indicators are internationally comparable and methodology-consistent across both countries.
+- **Note on Argentina's inflation:** Official INDEC data used pre-2007 and post-2016.
+The 2007-2015 period is subject to known measurement controversies — results should be interpreted with caution for that subperiod.

 This project is my attempt to quantify, with real data, what I have experienced living in both realities.
 Not just as an economist — but as someone who has seen both sides firsthand.